ome/ome-files-cpp/docs/sphinx/tutorial.rst

   pressure, temperature and time dimensions, pascal, celsius and second are used respectively, along with any derived units.
-  Multiple systems may be provided for a given dimension, such as Imperial length units, bar or Torr for pressure or fahrenheit for temperature.
-Different unit systems for the same dimension will typically be interconvertible, but this is not a requirement.
+  Multiple systems may be provided for a given dimension, such as Imperial length units, bar or Torr for pressure or Fahrenheit for temperature.
+Different unit systems for the same dimension will typically be inter-convertible, but this is not a requirement.

 unit
   A unit of measure within a given unit system, for example cm, µm and